Azure/azure-powershell/src/KubernetesConfiguration/docs/New-AzKubernetesExtension.md

 ```

 ### -Version
-Version of the extension for this extension, if it is 'pinned' to a specific version.
+User-specified version of the extension for this extension to 'pin'.
-autoUpgradeMinorVersion must be 'false'.
+To use 'version', autoUpgradeMinorVersion must be 'false'.

 ```yaml
 Type: System.String